The Honest Guide to Remodeling in Old Northeast St. Petersburg

 Can I replace windows in Old Northeast?

-If your property is locally designated and the windows are visible from the street, window replacements that change style or material require a COA.
-Vinyl is generally not considered appropriate.
-Wood or aluminum-clad wood are the typical acceptable options.
-Like-for-like replacement with matching materials does not require a COA.
+If your property is locally designated and the windows are visible from the street, replacements that change style or material require a COA.
+Vinyl is generally not appropriate; wood or aluminum-clad wood are typical acceptable options.
+Like-for-like with matching materials does not require a COA.

 Next Steps

-Revolution Contractors has worked in St. Petersburg's historic neighborhoods for over 20 years.
+Revolution Contractors is a hybrid general contractor based in St. Petersburg — we coordinate design and construction under one contract, partnering with independent architects and designers (we don't keep designers on salary).
+Family-owned since 2016, with nearly 20 years of combined construction and real estate experience navigating St. Petersburg's historic neighborhoods, including Old Northeast, Granada Terrace, Roser Park, Old Southeast, and Snell Isle.
 If you're planning a project in Old Northeast, we're worth a conversation before design is finalized — not after.
 Contact us to start with a pre-construction conversation about your home.

 Related Articles